m516/DrawingMachine-Computer/README.md

 - [X] Write a new program (in Python?) to print generated csv.
 This way anyone with Python (e.g.
 Raspberry Pi) can print with a connection to Arduino

-- [ ] The JavaFX library is required for building the project from source code.
-It would be nice if that was included in the source code
+- [ ] The JavaFX library is required for building the project from source code and for executing the JAR file in the most recent release.
+It would be nice if JavaFX was included in the source code

 - [ ] Upgrade to Java 9+